wuw2135/merge_subs/README.md

 # merge_subs_create_lyrics
-you can merge youtube video's subtitles in multiple language,it serves .srt and .txt without timelines
+you can merge youtube video's subtitles in multiple language,it serves .srt and .txt that without timelines in the same time
 # How to use?
 input your video url and which language's subtitles you want